The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results

 \section{Results}

 In this study, we investigate the roles of shared input, feedback and heterogeneity on input and output correlations in random, sparse networks of inhibitory LIF neurons with conductance-based synapses (\prettyref{tab:nordlie}), implemented on the analog neuromorphic hardware chip \spikey{} (\prettyref{fig:hardware}).
 Similarly to \cite{Tetzlaff12_e1002596}, we separate the contributions of shared input and feedback by studying different network scenarios (\prettyref{fig:topo}): In the \fb{} case, we emulate the recurrent network with intact feedback loop (\prettyref{fig:topo}b) and record its spiking activity (\prettyref{fig:raster}a).
 In the \fbrep{} case (\prettyref{fig:topo}c), the feedback loop is cut and replaced by the activity recorded in the \fb{} network.
 Ideally, the input to each neuron in the \fbrep{} case should be identical to the input of the corresponding neuron in the \fb{} network.
-As the replay of spikes and the resulting postsynaptic currents and membrane potentials are not perfectly reproducible on the \spikey{} chip, the neural responses in the \fb{} and in the \fbrep{} scenario are slightly different (compare \prettyref{fig:raster} a to b).
+As the replay of spikes and the resulting postsynaptic currents and membrane potentials are not perfectly reproducible on the \spikey{} chip, the neural responses in the \fb{} and in the \fbrep{} scenario are slightly different (compare Figures \ref{fig:raster}a and \ref{fig:raster}b).
 In the \rand{} case (Figures \ref{fig:topo}d and \ref{fig:raster}c), we use the same setup as in the \fbrep{} case.
 However, the spike times in each presynaptic spike train are randomized.
 While the average presynaptic firing rates and the shared-input structure are exactly preserved in this scenario, the spatio-temporal correlations in the presynaptic spiking activity are destroyed.

 Using this setup, we first demonstrate in \prettyref{sub:results_decorrelation} that active decorrelation by inhibitory feedback \cite{Renart10_587,Tetzlaff12_e1002596} is effective in heterogeneous networks with conductance-base synapses over a range of different network sizes.
-In \prettyref{sub:results_heterogeneity}, we show that decreasing the level of heterogeneity by calibration of hardware neurons leads to an enhancement of this active decorrelation and thereby to a decrease in input and output correlations.
+In \prettyref{sub:results_heterogeneity}, we show that decreasing the level of heterogeneity by calibration of hardware neurons leads to an enhancement of this active decorrelation.